California salons say new closures threaten their survival

 HUNTINGTON BEACH, Calif. -- At the start of the year, Luis Lopez moved his barbershop to a bigger location with three more chairs and more than twice the rent.
 Then, when the coronavirus pandemic hit, he had to close, plunk down more cash for upgrades to health safety standards and wait for state officials to allow salons to reopen.

 “With all due respect, I can't close my doors.
-I just really can't,” the 45-year-old shop owner said.
+I just really can't,” Lopez said.
 “I am going to have to shut my business if that is the case.

 “People say work from home or do house calls, but people are still getting fined to do that, so what's the difference?” he added.
 “If they come in and shut us down, then that's what is going to have to happen.”